polof/traytop/README.md

 Bugs
 ----

-* Probably won't work in later version of GNOME Shell.
+* Doesn't work in the latest version of GNOME Shell.
-* Kind of a hack; abuses the `init()` function and requires restarting the shell when enabling/disabling.

 Installation
 ------------